esabitova/aws-digito-artifacts-gameday/documents/api-gw/test/simulate_network_unavailable/2020-09-21/Design.md

 api-gw:test:simulate_network_unavailable:2020-09-21

 ## Intent
 Test REST API Gateway with binding to VPC behavior when security groups are misconfigured.
-Since API VPC endpoints is not accessible due to certain security groups we can expected bringing down the number of API calls and corresponding alarms fired
+Since API VPC endpoints is not accessible due to certain security groups we can expect bringing down the number of API calls and corresponding alarms fired

 ## Type
 AZ Outage Test, Region Outage Test